The Pre- Twinkle Book:

 - Movement and dance, body percussion

-- Use the child’s imagination = character and atmosphere of piece
+- Use the child’s imagination = character and atmosphere of the piece

-- Use visual aids (i.e. sandwich or colours for structure)
+- Use visual aids (i.e. sandwich or colors for structure)